citp/privacy-policy-historical/x/xo/xoo/xoom.com.md

 ### QUESTIONS

-If you have any questions regarding this Privacy Disclosure, you can contact us by telephone at 1-877-815-1531; by fax at 415-777-8690; or by mail at Xoom Corporation, attn: Customer Service, 425 Brannan Street, 2nd Floor, San Francisco, CA 94107 USA.
+If you have any questions regarding this Privacy Disclosure, you can contact us by telephone at 1-877-815-1531; by fax at 415-777-8690; or by mail at Xoom Corporation, attn: Customer Service, 301 Brannan Street, 5th Floor, San Francisco CA 94107 USA.

 ### COMPLAINTS

-Texas residents: Complaints concerning our sale of checks activities should be directed to: Texas Department of Banking, 2601 North Lamar Boulevard, Austin, Texas 78705, 1-877-276-5554 (toll free) [http://www.banking.state.tx.us](http://www.banking.state.tx.us/)
+For Texas Customers Only: After first contacting Xoom Corporation, if you still have an unresolved complaint regarding the company's money transmission or currency exchange activity, please direct your complaint to: Texas Department of Banking, 2601 North Lamar Boulevard, Austin, Texas 78705, 1-877-276-5554 (toll free), [www.banking.state.tx.us](http://www.banking.state.tx.us/).